What is Inkcap?

 I set up Inkcap in May 2020 to create a dedicated space for journalism about the British environment: about wildflower meadows and ancient woodland, rewilding and restoration, landscapes and creatures, and everything in between.

 The natural world is in crisis.
 Yet a lot of environmental journalism focuses on the issues facing other countries.
 We look to the Amazon, ignoring the hectares that have already been razed on these islands, and worry about rhinos while our native species dwindle towards extinction.
 This is not someone else’s problem; we must take accountability for our own environment.

 Inkcap seeks to address this.
-Every Friday, I sent out a roundup of the news, reports and science concerning the UK environment.
+Every Friday, I send out a roundup of the news, reports and science concerning the UK environment.
 It includes everything from local news reports to academic journals – a one-stop shop to keep you informed of the good, the bad and the ugly.

 On Wednesdays, I send out a piece of original journalism, written and reported by me, on some feature of the UK’s natural world.
 Inkcap is totally independent, and I seek to bring light to topics that have not been sufficiently covered elsewhere, with all the nuance and complexity that can involve.